Belfio/alfredo-me/@/projects/mirror.md

 ## Passive video health monitoring system

-AI is getting to the point that it can be as good as any docotr.
-What is missing in the system though is a way to gather data.
-The doctod can talk to you, look at you and ask you to go thorugh exams.
+AI is advancing to the point where it can be as good as any doctor.
+However, what is missing in the system is a way to gather data.
+A doctor can talk to you, observe you, and ask you to undergo exams.
 AI cannot (yet).
-A way to build up AI knowledge about you though is if a system is monitoring you.
-Monitoring often fails if it is a task a human has to do and repeat.
-However when it is passive and needs minimal intervention, it should work!
+A way to build up AI's knowledge about you is through a system that monitors you.
+Monitoring often fails if it requires a human to perform and repeat the task.
+However, when it is passive and requires minimal intervention, it should work!

 ## What